Higher Hochschild homology and exponential functors: Calculating

-The purpose of this section is to address the problem of calculating higher Hochschild homology when the basepoint is freed up.
-More concretely, we consider the calculation of $HH_* (B (-) ; \theta^* \inj^\fin)$, as in Section \ref{sect:hhh_calc}, by applying the techniques developed in Section \ref{sect:psi}, where we concentrated on the calculation of $\Psi \pcoalg$.
-To understand the relationship between these questions, recall that $\Psi \pcoalg$ corresponds via Theorem \ref{thm:hhh_inj_Gamma} to $HH_* (B (-) ; \inj ^\Gamma)$, up to application of the functor $(-)^\dagger$.
+The purpose of this section is to address the problem of calculating $\omega \Psi$.
+More particularly, we are interested in understanding $\omega \Psi \pcoalg$ by exploiting the results on calculating $\omega$ on exponential functors given in Section \ref{sec:omega_exponential}.

-The main result is Theorem \ref{thm:omega_beta_Slambda}, which essentially explains how to calculate the isotypical components of $HH_* (B (-) ; \theta^* \inj^\fin)$, whilst insisting upon the information provided by working with polynomial functors on $\gr$.
-The application of this result to the cases of the trivial representations and the sign representations is given in Section \ref{subsect:triv_sign_inj_fin}, recovering results of Turchin and Willwacher in our functorial setting, stressing the explicit nature of these calculations.
-To further illustrate the effective nature of our results, the case of the simples of the form $S_{(n1)}$ is treated in Section \ref{subsect:(n1)_omega} (this family turns out to be somewhat exceptional).

-Section \ref{subsect:cohom_appl} then shows that these methods lead to structural results notably concerning the category $\fpoigr$.
-For example, Corollary \ref{cor:ext1_gr_fout} calculates extension groups in this category.